 Don Bacon is a professor of Marketing for the Daniels College of Business at the University of Denver.
 He holds a PhD in marketing from the University of Michigan.
 Bacon applies psychometric theory and multivariate statistics to such problems as customer satisfaction and lifetime value, how students perform in groups, the assessment of written communication skills and how long students retain what they have learned.
 He also has extensive industry experience, actively consulting in the area of survey research methods.
 Bacon has worked as a financial analyst for Intel Corporation and as a product engineer for Steelcase, Inc.

 His work has been published in several different refereed business education journals and has received national awards.
-He serves on the editorial review boards of Academy of Management Learning & Education and the Journal of Marketing Education.
+He serves as the Editor in Chief of Journal of Marketing Education and on the editorial review boards of Academy of Management Learning & Education and the Journal of Management Education.

 - PhD, Philosophy in Business Administration, University of Michigan

 - MBA, Finance, Marketing and Statistics, University of Chicago